igrmk/smtpsplit/README.md

 [![Build Status](https://travis-ci.org/igrmk/smtpsplit.png)](https://travis-ci.org/igrmk/smtpsplit)
 [![GoReportCard](http://goreportcard.com/badge/igrmk/smtpsplit)](http://goreportcard.com/report/igrmk/smtpsplit)

 This is simple SMTP router and splitter.
-It routes the incoming traffic depending on a recepient domain.
+It routes the incoming traffic depending on a recipient domain.
 It supports STARTTLS for both incoming and outgoing connections.

 Usage
 -----

 1. Create a configuration file.
-Here is an example
+Here is an example:
    ```
    {
        "listen_address": ":25",